-Note: UIL Cross-Examination State Meet is conducted the entire week prior to District I week so, your State Director will not be in the office that week.
+Note: UIL Cross-Examination State Meet is conducted the entire week prior to District I week so, your State Director will be at the CX Tournament site and not be in the office that week.
 If you need a ruling from the State Director, request it by March 1.